Browse by Medical Category

 Meet the key personnel of the Massachusetts General Hospital Translational and Clinical Research Center (TCRC).

 David M. Nathan, MD, is the Mass General CRC Program Director, a role he assumed in 1991.
 Dr. Nathan is a Physician in the Department of Medicine, Professor of Medicine at Harvard Medical School, an active clinical investigator in the Diabetes Unit and an active investigator on the CRC since 1980.

-He is also the Director of the Mass General Diabetes Center, which includes the Diabetes Clinic and Diabetes Research Center.
+He is also the Director of the Mass General Diabetes Center.
 Dr. Nathan's clinical research, which investigates novel means of controlling glycemia in the physiologic range in both Type 1 and Type 2 diabetes and the short and long-term effects of such therapy on diabetic complications, has earned him an international reputation as an outstanding clinical investigator.

 Much of his clinical research over the past 40 years, including his national leadership of NIH-sponsored studies such as the Diabetes Control and Complications Trial (DCCT), the Epidemiology of Diabetes Interventions and Complications (EDIC) study, and the Diabetes Prevention Program (DPP), has been performed on the CRC.
 Dr. Nathan oversees all aspects of the CRC operations.

 Dr. Madhu Misra is the Fritz Bradley Talbot and Nathan Bill Talbot Professor of Pediatrics at Harvard Medical School and Chief of the Division of Pediatric Endocrinology at Massachusetts General Hospital for Children.
 She is Associate Director and the Medical Research Officer (MRO) of the CRC at Massachusetts General Hospital and specifically responsible for overseeing pediatric research on the CRC.
 Dr. Misra is currently the President Elect of the Pediatric Endocrine Society.

-Dr. Misra’s research explores neuroendocrine and bone alterations in conditions that span the nutritional spectrum from anorexia nervosa to the female athlete with amenorrhea to obesity.
+Dr. Misra’s research explores neuroendocrine and bone alterations in conditions that span the weight spectrum from anorexia nervosa to the female athlete with amenorrhea to obesity.
 She has also studied the impact of autism spectrum disorders and major depression on bone health in children.

 Lynelle Cortellini is the Administrative Director for the Massachusetts General Hospital TRC and CRC.

-The Financial Analyst for the Mass General CRC manages billing for the CRC, including LabCorp, Epic and other CRC activities.
+The Financial Analyst for the Mass General TCRC manages billing for the TRC & CRC and also manages other TCRC activities.